-Whether you are the spouse who will be receiving child support for your child/children in a divorce situation, or the spouse who will pay support, you may not be aware of what is considered income when the courts calculate the amount of child support you will pay/receive.
-In the state of Florida, when child custody is arranged in a divorce case (or paternity case), it is required that child support is calculated.
-How the amount to be paid to the receiving spouse is calculated is based upon the Florida Child Support Guidelines; these guidelines are designed to ensure that all families who have similar incomes are treated equally in regards to the amount of child support calculated for any child/children the spouses share in common.Whose Income is the Amount of Child Support Based on, and What is Considered Income?
+Whether you are the spouse who will be receiving child support for your children in a divorce situation, or the spouse who will pay support, you may not be aware of what is considered income when the courts calculate child support amounts.
+In the state of Florida, when child custody is arranged in a divorce case (or a paternity case), it is required that child support is calculated.
+Florida Statute 61.30 establishes payment amounts based on the number of children involved and the income earned by both parents.
+Unless there are circumstances which require deviation, the court will normally order a child support payment outlined by the statute.
+Since these guidelines use income as one of the main determinants for a child support order, it is crucial that you understand what the court will use to determine your earned income.Whose Income is the Amount of Child Support Based on, and What is Considered Income?

 The income of both spouses is used in the guidelines for determining the amount of child support.
 Essentially, payments from almost any source is considered income for calculating child support.
 Some examples of income that will be included in determining the amount of child support to be paid include:

-- Employment income (including overtime wages, tips, commissions, and bonuses)
+- Employment income (including salary, overtime wages, tips, commissions, and bonuses)

 - Unemployment compensation

 - Disability benefits